Hypatia transracialism controversy: Criticism

 On 28 April 2017, Tuvel and the article came under attack on Facebook and Twitter.
 Tuvel was called transphobic, racist, crazy, and stupid, and was accused of having engaged in "epistemic violence".
 Several feminists referred to her as a "Becky".
-The article was called violent, crap, and "wack shit".
+The article was called "violent", "crap", and "wack shit".
 The philosopher Kelly Oliver, who chaired Tuvel's dissertation committee in 2014, defended Tuvel on Facebook by asking for arguments rather than insults, and suggested that Hypatia invite critical responses.
 She was told her comments were "unforgivable" and that her suggestions were "doing violence" and triggering PTSD.

 According to Oliver, several people associated with Hypatia joined in the criticism and apologized individually for the article.
 A friend of Oliver's described one of the Facebook apologies as "like something ISIS makes its captors read in a hostage video before beheading them".
-Dissenters were silenced or afraid to speak up; several people who wrote sympathetically to Tuvel in private attacked her in public.
+Dissenters were, allegedly, silenced or afraid to speak up; several people who wrote sympathetically to Tuvel in private attacked her in public.
 Others who posted criticism acknowledged privately that they had not read the article.
 A "senior feminist philosopher" telephoned Tuvel to remind her that she had to appeal to the "right people" to get tenure.
 Oliver writes: "Through every medium imaginable, senior feminist scholars were pressuring, even threatening, Tuvel that she wouldn't get tenure and her career would be ruined if she didn’t retract her article."
 Tuvel said that people were "absolutely vicious" toward her.

 Nora Berenstain, assistant professor of philosophy at the University of Tennessee, wrote on Facebook on 29 April that the paper contained "egregious levels of liberal white ignorance and discursive transmisogynistic violence".
 Criticizing Tuvel for failing to cite black women philosophers or black trans women, Berenstain objected to Tuvel's parenthetical reference to Jenner's former name (deadnaming) and her use of the terms "transgenderism", "biological sex" and "male genitalia".
 The paper's references to surgery, Berenstain wrote, objectified trans bodies, and its reference to "a male-to-female (mtf) trans individual who could return to male privilege" promoted "the harmful transmisogynistic ideology that trans women have (at some point had) male privilege".